-MacNeice, Louis (məknēsˈ) [key], 1907–63, Irish poet.
-Educated in England, he became a classical scholar and teacher and later was a producer for the British Broadcasting Corporation.
+MacNeice, Louis (məknēsˈ) [key], 1907–63, Irish poet b.
+Belfast.
+Educated at Oxford, he became a classical scholar and teacher and later was a producer and traveled the world for the British Broadcasting Corporation.
 In the 1930s MacNeice allied himself with a group of poets of social protest led by W. H. Auden.
-His later poetry, expressing the futility of modern life, retains the sparkling wit, ironical flatness of statement, and colloquial tone of his earlier verse.
+His later poetry, written in a wide variety of verse forms, frequently expresses the loneliness and futility of modern life, while retaining the sparkling wit, ironical flatness of statement, the frequent theme of love, and the fluently colloquial tone of his earlier verse.
 His volumes of poetry include Poems, 1925–1940 (1940), Springboard (1945), Holes in the Sky (1948), Ten Burnt Offerings (1952), and Solstices (1961).
 He also rendered poetic translations of Aeschylus' Agamemnon (1936) and Goethe's Faust (1951).

 The Columbia Electronic Encyclopedia, 6th ed.
 Copyright © 2012, Columbia University Press.
 All rights reserved.

 See more Encyclopedia articles on: English Literature, 20th cent. to the Present: Biographies